 Delores King, Unit Secretary

 Martin County Sheriff’s Office vehicles log over five million miles of travel on our local streets and highways in one year.
 The vehicles are maintained by the Fleet Maintenance Unit.
-Fleet Services Manager and Senior Mechanic, Joe Sesta, oversees the entire operation.
-Sheriff's Mechanics Michael Gauroniak, Frank Crugliano, Bob Hitchcock and Dave Nunley provide service for all sheriff owned vehicles.
+Fleet Manager and Senior Mechanic, Joe Sesta, oversees the entire operation.
+Sheriff's Mechanics Michael Gauroniak, Frank Crugliano, Bob Hitchcock, Bob Keyser and Dave Nunley provide service for all sheriff owned vehicles.
 Unit secretary Delores King, provides record keeping for all assets and handles phone calls from employees, vendors and salesmen.